bioinfo-pf-curie/3-SMART/README.md

 How to use it ?
 ---------------

 **PART 1 : reads processing** 3-SMART can be used for a single sample.
-In order to use the pipeline, please set up the configuration according to your analysis, and run the following command to do the preprocessing data:
+In order to use the pipeline, please set up the configuration according to your analysis, and run the following command to make the preprocessing data:

     /scripts/getpeaks.sh -c CONFIG -i INPUT_FILE -s STEP -n SAMPLE -o OUTPUT_DIR [-h] [-v]